 - In order to document fieldwork experiences completely, fellows would be required to complete a template describing their experiences at the end of each field experience.

-- A third option for fieldwork opportunities is Kilimanjaro Christian Medical Centre (KCMC) in Moshi, Tanzania.
+- A second option for fieldwork opportunities is Kilimanjaro Christian Medical Centre (KCMC) in Moshi, Tanzania.
 The fellowship track director Dr. Keating has a strong relationship with this hospital as it is where she completed her NIH Fogarty Global Health Fellowship.
 She has ongoing collaborations and a pediatric injury registry there that is funded by the University of Utah.
+This is a very strong research partnership and would offer the fellow particular expertise in global research skills.

 - The fellow’s role would be scholarly, educational, and clinical.
 The fellow would work on Dr. Keating’s pediatric injury projects and work clinically in the pediatric Emergency Medicine Department at KCMC.